Pontus: The Greek Primordial God of the Sea

-Who Is Pontus?
+Who is Pontus?

-Meet The Family
+The Family of Pontus

-Being a part of an ancient pantheon sure has its perks, as in some sources, Pontus was born to Gaia (who was the personification of Earth herself).
+In some sources, Pontus was born to Gaia (who was the personification of Earth herself).
 This source happened to be none other than Hesiod, the famous Greek poet.
 In his “Theogony,” he mentioned that Pontus was born to Gaia without a father.

-However, other sources, such as Hyginus, mentions in his “Fabulae” that Pontus was actually the offspring of Aether and Gaia.
+However, other sources, such as Hyginus, mention in his “Fabulae” that Pontus was actually the offspring of Aether and Gaia.
 Aether was the personification of the upper atmosphere where the light was at its brightest.

 Gaia and Pontus

-Even though Gaia was his own mother and gave birth to him, Pontus ended up coupling with her and produced children of his own.
+Even though Gaia was his mother and gave birth to him, Pontus ended up coupling with her and produced children of his own.
 As the sea and Earth intertwined, beings from the deep ocean resurfaced.
 Pontus’ children would go on to be significant deities in Greek mythology.

 Some would be in charge of various sea creatures, and others would oversee sea life.
 However, all of them had their own role to play in the grand scheme of regulating the waters of planet Earth.